cidme/CIDME/README.md

 CIDME is software to help manage contextualized contact/identity information and is meant to be integrated/embedded/used by other software projects/applications.
 At it's most basic level, it could be considered a contact manager... _on steroids_!
 But it's much more than that.
 There is a lot of software out there that can manage contact/identity information.
 CIDME is different in that it brings another concept into play... putting this information into _contexts_.

 While heavy emphasis is placed on _contexts_ in CIDME, it's entirely possible to use it as a simple contact manager as well.

+Before we discuss what exactly CIDME does, let's first go over what _contexts_ are, and what CIDME does _not_ do...

 [*Back to TOC*](#toc)